askaosm/PintOS/README.md

 - **File System Call Implementation**: No need to modify the file system code.
 The focus is on implementing system calls that interface with the existing file system.

 ### Critical Section Issue
-- The project addresses unresolved critical section issues from previous implementations.

-## Project 3: [Placeholder for Project 3 Title]

-### Overview
-[Placeholder for Project 3 overview]

-### Features
-[Placeholder for Project 3 features]

----

-For each project, please refer to the specific sections for detailed instructions and requirements.
-This repository serves as a guide and framework for completing the Pintos projects.
+- **Unresolved Critical Sections**: Despite progress in file system calls, critical section issues remain unresolved in Project 2.
+These issues require further attention to ensure system stability and efficiency.

 ## Project 3: Alarm Clock and Priority Scheduling